heronwood/heronwood.github.io/_events/2023-02-11-board-of-directors-meeting.md

 * Reimbursement of $44.20 to Joel Mott for two truckloads of invasive species removed from open space areas and taken to the Purdy Transfer Center.
 * Reimbursement of $25.99 to Susan and Joel Mott for Office Depot purchase of 1096 and 1099NEC forms.

 With the 2023 due increase annual dues are expected to bring in $7,182 in revenue.
 Minimum required operating expenses are expected to be roughly $2,000 (this includes required insurance cost, post office box rental, postage, office supplies, printing, Quicken annual subscription for accounting purposes, estimated reimbursements and state registration annual report cost).
-(INSERT LINK HERE TO SEE THE SPREADSHEET SHARED BY SUSAN)
+[HOA 2023 Budget DRAFT v2 to Board 2023.01.11.xlsx](https://heronwood.org/HOA2023%20Budget%20DRAFT%20v2%20to%20Board%202023.01.11.xlsx)

 With these recurring costs removed, the remaining available balance is $8,882.
 The Treasurer’s proposed keeping $2,000 in reserve as a carryover balance for emergency or unexpected costs.